 One of the largest benefits to a dividend stock is that you can receive income from the dividend plus the capital gain when you sell the stock — or you can draw continuously from the stock without ever giving up ownership.

 There are two ways to go about it.
 One, you hold dividend stocks in a retirement account, like your IRA.
-An IRA requires you to start taking withdrawals at age 70 1/2 or 72, depending on your current age.
-But instead of drawing down the full distribution from the IRA, you can transfer the dividend income from the underlying IRA to meet the minimum distribution requirements.
+An IRA requires you to start taking withdrawals at age 72.
+But, instead of drawing down the full distribution from the IRA, you can transfer the dividend income from the underlying IRA to meet the minimum distribution requirements.
 This way, the stock remains in the account and keeps doing its job, and you still receive the outflow it produces in the form of dividends.

-An easy way to start is to take a look at what’s called the S&P Dividend Aristocrats, which is a market index that currently includes 65 select companies that must have increased dividends every year for the past 25 years, have a float-adjusted market cap of at least $3 billion and have an average daily trading volume of at least $5 million.
-The index also requires a minimum of 40 companies to be included, and no sector can account for more than 30% of the index’s weight.
+An easy way to start is to take a look at what’s called the S&P 500 Dividend Aristocrats, an index that measures the performance of S&P 500 companies that have increased dividends every year for 25 consecutive years.
+In addition, constituents must have a float-adjusted market cap of at least $3 billion and have an average daily trading volume of at least $5 million.

 The staying power of this strategy lends itself well to retirees looking for both income and underlying value.
 It can also benefit those just starting to think about retirement who want an easier way to add to an investment and stay in it for long periods of time while reducing some of the worry.